Velo Birmingham is set to return in Spring 2019 after a successful inaugural event, on 12th May 2019

-Birmingham’s Premier Cycle Event
+Birmingham’s Premier Closed Road Cycle Event 2019

 Birmingham is the UK’s second largest city with a population of over one million, expanding to almost three million across the wider West Midlands area.